 A: PBO indicates a Packed By Owner box.
 CP is Carrier Packed, which means All America Moving & Storage packs the box for you.
 This designation is important because we do not always know the contents of PBO cartons, and Valuation coverage does not apply to those boxes in the same way as CP cartons.

 Q: What is Valuation Coverage?

-A: Valuation is not insurance.
-It is the limit on the mover’s liability for loss of or damage to your goods while they are in your movers’ custody.
+A: Valuation is transit coverage for your belongings provided by a moving company.
+But it is not insurance - it is the limit of mover's liability for loss of or damage to your goods while they are in your movers' custody.

 Q: What are my Valuation Coverage options?

 A: There are two options to choose from for Valuation Coverage: